dyne/docs/src/cjit/docs/index.md

 As a result you will see CJIT starting and printing "Hello World!"

 ```
-CJIT v0.8.12 by Dyne.org
+CJIT v0.13.2 by Dyne.org
-Source code:
-+ .\hello.c
-Execution start
----
-Hello, World!
+Hello World!
 ```

-You can now play with `hello.c`, change what you want and run it again!
+You can play with `hello.c`, change what you want and run it again!

 ## Flying Donuts